Jenin: 2010s

 In the framework of the Valley of Peace initiative, a joint Arab-Israeli project is under way to promote tourism in the Jenin region.
 In 2010, 600 new businesses opened in Jenin.
 The Canaan Fair Trade is headquartered in Jenin.
 Director of The Freedom Theatre in Jenin, Juliano Mer-Khamis, was killed by masked gunmen in the city in April 2011.
 Mer-Khamis co-founded the theatre with Zakaria Zubeidi, former military chief of the al-Aqsa Brigades who had renounced violence.

-Israeli occupation in the 2020s
+2020s and Gaza War

 On 6 February 2020, a Palestinian policeman, Tarek Badwan, was shot dead by an Israeli sniper as he stood at the entrance to the Jenin police station and chatted with a colleague.
 No explanation has been forthcoming.
 The incident was recorded on video.

 On 17 June 2022, Israeli forces conducted a raid in the al-Marah area of the city.
 During the raid, Israeli forces opened fire on a car, killing three Palestinians and seriously injuring another.